Geborgen/nordic-souls/README.md

 ## Uninstalling the List

-Just delete the folder.
-The Stock Game feature makes this simple.
+Simply delete the folder, and you have uninstalled the list.

 ## Known Issues